 COEH Student Project Award

 COEH invites applications from graduate students wishing to conduct a research project in occupational or environmental health.
 Teaching, service, community intervention, and policy projects are also considered.
 The purpose of these funds is to encourage MS and Doctoral students to work in teams with students and COEH faculty from other disciplines in order to better address real world problems.
-Up to six awards of up to $6,000 each are granted annually.
+Awards of up to $5,000 each are granted annually.